 Olga was one of those people, who resented lies, violence, limitation of free expression, and hypocrisy.
 She had a powerful look and when needed, she could use it to paralyse enemies.
 During discussions, she always got straight to the point.
 Her friends and colleagues were accordingly drawn to her character.
 She mentioned that even during her childhood, she was an authority for other kids.
 As a child of Přemysl Pitter from Žižkov, Prague, she had an opportunity to observe activities of this great humanist.
 After the communist coup in 1948, he lost his prominent status as a supporter of children victimized by war and post-war events.
 He was forced to flee to Switzerland and lived in exile for the rest of his life.

-Olga never let anybody to force her into doing anything she did not like.
+Olga never let anybody force her into doing anything she did not like.
 Her instincts always properly decided what was right and what was wrong, regardless of the protocol or any other obligations.
-She studied important documents, she admired the Hlávka Foundation and she considered the religious school in Ostrava to be an inspiring elementary school, because it employed the first Roma assistants at the beginning of nineties.
+She studied important documents, she admired the Hlávka Foundation and she considered the religious school in Ostrava to be an inspiring elementary school, because it employed the first Roma assistants at the beginning of the nineties.
 She used to visit the newly established centres for children with combined disorders and tried to find ways to make their lives easier.
 She was often around seniors, too.
 She was interested in the process of transforming hospitals to non-profit organizations and urged ministers to support social civic associations.
-She met outstanding women in Europe and other continents; together with Mrs. Christiane Herzog, German president´s wife, she organized help for children suffering from cystic fibrosis.
+She met outstanding women in Europe and other continents; together with the German president´s wife, Mrs. Christiane Herzog, she organized help for children suffering from cystic fibrosis.

 During the post-communist era she joined her husband Václav, the Czech President, on his international trips.
 She brought presents from each trip and gave away all the gifts she received to the Foundation or elsewhere.
 “Don´t sit on money”, “Give away quickly”, “Give people good gifts” – this was the mood she used to spread around.

 Olga had not left neither written documents nor books of memories.
 She was very open-minded and free, she let others to evaluate her life.
-Some has done so already - Pavel Kosatík, Helena Marková, Karel Velan and others.
-None of these books is a complete testimony of this great personality's life though.
-But it hardly happens, I think.
+Some had done so already - Pavel Kosatík, Helena Marková, Karel Velan and others.
+However, none of these books is a complete testimony of this great personality's life though.